 Here’s what you need to get started online:

-- A business name and a domain name (you can check for a domain name here)
+- Get a business name and a domain name (you can check for a domain name here)

-- A responsive website template, meaning one that works properly for anyone who visits your website from any device, whether it’s a smartphone, a tablet, a laptop or a PC.
+- Get a responsive website template, meaning one that works properly for anyone who visits your website from any device, whether it’s a smartphone, a tablet, a laptop or a PC.

-- A hosting package to get your website online.
+- Get a hosting package to get your website online.

-- A SSL certificate to make your site more secure for your visitors.
+- Buy an SSL certificate to make your site more secure for your visitors.
 This encrypts any sort of sensitive information that people share with you via your site, be it credit card details or any other personal information, to ensure it doesn’t end up in the wrong hands.